mit-rss/visual_servoing_tesse/README.md

 --------------------|---------------------------
 ![](media/cone.png) | ![](media/cone-threshold.png)

 In this section, you will detect a cone using the segmentation camera of the tesse simulator.
 You will then drive your car(tesse car) towards the cone, and finally park the car in front of the cone.

 This task takes three steps to complete:

 **step 1**: Using the algorithms(e.g. color segmentation) you have practiced in the first module of this lab and the segmentation camera of the tesse car, you need to find the location of the cone in the view of the camera.
-We provided a skeleton code that subscribes to the proper messages for you, `src/cone_detector.py`.
+We provided a skeleton code that subscribes to the proper messages for you, `scripts/cone_detector.py`.
 Your task is to find the center of the cone and publish that to the topic "/relative_cone" using the geometry message [Point](http://docs.ros.org/en/jade/api/geometry_msgs/html/msg/Point.html).

-To simplify things for you, we provided launch file(launch/cone_parking.launch(MAKE THIS)) within tesse_ros_bridge which drops the car near the cone at a reasonable angle and distance.
-We also provided the segmentation label, RGB color, of the cone which is defined at the top `src/cone_detector.py` class as `SEG_LABEL`.
+To simplify things for you, we provided launch file(launch/cone_parking.launch) within tesse_ros_bridge which drops the car near the cone at a reasonable angle and distance.
+We also provided the segmentation label, RGB color, of the cone which is defined at the top `scripts/cone_detector.py` class as `SEG_LABEL`.

+When launching the tesse ros bridge for parking and cone find in tesse please run `roslaunch tesse_ros_bridge cone_parking.launch` instead of the normal launch file.
+For module 3 you will use the usually launch file.

 **step 2**: Use the homography matrix to transform the point you have published in **step 1** from image coordinate to world coordinate.
 We have implemented the homography matrix calculation for you, so all you need to do is to use the provided function to do the transformation.
 This homography node should subscribe to your point in image coordinates and publish a point in world (meters) coordinates.
 To understand the homography matrix and how you can compute it, we provided a section of the previous year's lab4 which explains where the homography matrix is coming from.